 A generation gap isn’t a myth or an illusion.
 It’s real.
 Simple examples include slang that a parent or a child uses and the other doesn’t understand.
 And that’s just an example of one generation having a slightly different vocabulary than their predecessors.
 This gap shows itself in values, thoughts, and other things as well.
 For example, setting rules for technology at home can be confusing for parents who aren’t familiar with the devices their children are using.

-Some of the problems that teenagers face are exclusive to their generation.
+Some of the social issues affecting youth are exclusive to their generation.
 Like how social media affects teenagers’ self-esteem.
 In these cases, communication is key because as a parent you need to be explained why social media is such an important part of your child’s life.

 Parents can widen the generation gap or fill it in.
 A few tips to fill the generation gap include: